-The court's powers to make orders about costs include power to make orders requiring a party to pay the costs of another person arising out of or related to all or any part of any proceedings.
+The Court may make an order requiring a party to pay the costs of another party arising out of, or related to all, or any part of any proceedings.

-71.4 Costs where there is an appeal.
+71.4 Costs in an appeal.

-The court hearing an appeal may make orders about the costs of the proceedings giving rise to the appeal as well as the costs of the appeal.
+The Court hearing an appeal may make orders about the costs of the proceedings giving rise to the appeal as well as the costs of the appeal.